zhna123/battleship/README.md

 };
 ```

-4. create a bundle
+4. Create a bundle
 * install dependency locally using `npm install`
 * import denpendency in the script using `import` statement
 * load the bundle from html file using `script` tag: `<script src="bundle.js"></script>`

-5. run webpack by running \
+5. Run webpack by running \
 `npx webpack --config webpack.config.js` \
 or by editting `package.json`
 ```